 Under the mentorship of experts in the field of global learning, each of the selected fellows will revise an undergraduate or graduate course which they teach in an initial teacher preparation program.
 The revised course will include global learning outcomes that will be enacted through engaging activities, resources, and assessments aimed at promoting global learning.
 Fellows will then pilot and assess the revised course with a class of their own teacher candidates during the academic year.

 - Committed to global learning;

 - Able to commit to attend monthly meetings and commit to the rigors of the program;

 - Engaged with a full time teaching load during the academic year which includes at least two teacher education courses in an initial teacher preparation program;

-- Able to teach a revised undergraduate or graduate teacher education course that incorporates global learning outcomes and accompanying activities, resources and assessments;
+- Able to teach a revised undergraduate or graduate teacher education course that incorporates global learning outcomes and accompanying activities, resources, and assessments;

 - Supported by their respective Dean or Department Chair.

+More detail on the expectations of the fellows program is available in this description.
 After successful completion of the program, fellows may be invited to mentor the next cadre of Fellows and participate in an alumni network of Fellows in years to come.

 Please email us with any questions about the program or application process.